RoboJackets/robocup-software/docs/source/tutorial.rst

 this, make sure you have everything installed correctly per the installation guide.)

-Now that you've committed, run ``git push`` to push your changes to the remote server.
+Now that you've committed, run :sh:`git push` to push your changes to the remote server.
 This is how GitHub sees your changes.
 If you run into any errors at this step, read the error logs carefully (they often tell you what to do), and Google if needed.